Information Technology, Documents, & Records

 All students are assigned an official Carleton College email address and official College communications will be sent to this email address.
 The official Carleton email address for each student is listed in the official College directory.

 The College provides several mechanisms so that a student may access his/her official Carleton email account on and off campus.
 A student may also choose to forward his/her email from his or her official Carleton email address to another email address of his/her choice.
 A student who chooses to forward email to another email address does so at his or her own risk.
 Carleton College is not responsible for email forwarded to any other email address.
-A student's failure to receive or read in a timely manner official communications sent to the student's official email address does not absolve the student from knowing and complying with the content of the official communication.
-The procedures for accessing and forwarding email are published on the ITS website.
+Official communications demand attention, and often a timely response.
+For example, communications may refer to matters that are essential for safety or academics.
+Students are responsible for the failure to receive, or act upon, official communications.

 EXPECTATIONS REGARDING FREQUENCY OF READING E-MAIL

-Students are expected to check e-mail on a frequent and regular basis in order to stay current with College-related communications, recognizing that certain communications may be time-critical.
+Students are expected to check e-mail frequently and regularly in order to stay current with College-related communications, recognizing that certain communications may be time-critical.
 It is recommended that e-mail be checked daily, but at a minimum, twice per week.
 Regular e-mail management will also minimize the risk that the inbox will be full, causing the e-mail to be returned to the sender with an error.
 Undeliverable messages returned due to either a full inbox or use of a "spam" filter will be considered delivered without further action required of the College.

 Students on off-campus study programs approved by the college are expected to check their email as regularly as time and facilities permit.
-In cases where the student is away from internet access for more than a week at a time and an urgent situation arises, every attempt will be made to contact the student through another means.
+In cases where the student is away from internet access for more than a week at a time, the student should set their "away message" using procedures described on the ITS website.
+If an urgent situation arises while the student has an away message set, every attempt will be made to contact the student through other means.

 PRIVACY AND CONFIDENTIALITY